 The Financial Times argues that at its core, “the party promises to protect the generous Danish welfare state by restricting access to it.”

 In essence, the party has captured Social Democrat voters by casting itself as the best defender of the system the Social Democrats built over decades.

 This shift can be seen in other Western European democracies as well.
-The United Kingdom Independence Party draws support both from the right-wing Conservatives and the left-wing Labour Party.
+The United Kingdom Independence Party draws support from both the right-wing Conservatives and the left-wing Labour Party.
 The Dutch Freedom Party mimics its Danish counterpart’s combination of anti-immigration and pro-welfare policies.
-So does the Finns Party which is now in government.
+So does the Finns Party, which is now in government.